mjsipes/DrawTunes/README.md

 I'd recently watched a Y Combinator video emphasizing how crucial exceptional design will be for web applications moving forward.
 In my previous projects, I treated the interface as just something I had to complete to make the functionality work.
 This time, I wanted everything to be about the user experience and design.

-Design became the primary focus of this project.
-Every component, interaction, and visual element was carefully considered.
-I wanted to prove to myself that I could build something that wasn't just functional, but genuinely delightful to use.

 ## Design Philosophy

 Simple and responsive.
 Every interaction should feel intuitive and every component should serve a clear purpose in the user's creative journey.